• States

 Cuyahoga Valley National Park, Ohio

-Beautiful waterfalls in Cuyahoga Valley National Park.
+Beautiful waterfalls in Cuyahoga Valley National Park. it is falling over the rocks surrounded by greenary.

 Voyageurs National Park, Minnesota

 If you love the water, Voyageurs National Park may be one of the best national parks in the Midwest for you.
+This park is built around water, so it’s perfect if you enjoy boating, kayaking, or fishing.
+It feels peaceful, remote, and a bit like a hidden escape.

 There are quite a few spots to canoe, kayak, fish, and boat in this lovely national park.
 These areas include Kabetogama Lake, Ash River, and Rainy Lake.